markmo/dltemplate/src/rl/survey_of_methods/README.rst

     action = np.random.randint(0, n_actions)

-ϵ-Greedy Approach.
+**ϵ-Greedy Approach**.
 In this approach the agent chooses what it believes to be the optimal action most of the time, but occasionally acts randomly.
 The ϵ in ϵ-greedy is an adjustable parameter which determines the probability of taking a random, rather than principled, action.
 Due to its simplicity and surprising power, this